Chrisplus/chrisplus.github.io/_news/announcement_4.md

 inline: true
 ---

-One paper was conditionally accepted to Sensys 2022. :tada::tada::tada:
+One paper was accepted to Sensys 2022. :tada::tada::tada: